HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Introduction

-The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose HMR-Net for RSI object detection that introduces structured specialization at both dataset and image-region levels.
-This method incorporates a global expert routing mechanism based on latent geographic embeddings and a local scene segmentation strategy for spatially adaptive expert selection. \item We extend the modular framework with a conditional specialization mechanism, which allows expert behaviour to be guided by text inputs. \item Extensive experiments demonstrate that the proposed approach significantly improves cross-domain generalization and region-level localization, with particular advantages in detecting previously unseen categories.
-These results highlight the scalability and label efficiency of our method for remote sensing applications. \end{itemize} The rest of this manuscript is structured as follows: Section \ref{sec2} discusses related studies.
+Through this design, HMR-Net captures both domain-level variation across datasets and fine-grained spatial structure within scenes.
+Semantic guidance also supports the detection of previously unseen object categories without retraining.
+Extensive experiments on diverse benchmarks demonstrate consistent improvements in cross-domain generalization, localization accuracy, and open-category detection.
+These results highlight the effectiveness of hierarchical modular learning for object detection in complex remote sensing environments.
+The main contributions are summarized as follows: \begin{itemize} \item We propose HMR-Net, a framework for RSI object detection that enables structured specialization at both the dataset and image-region levels through domain expert routing and scene-aware expert selection. \item We further extend the modular framework with semantic conditioning for open-category detection. \item Extensive experiments demonstrate consistent improvements in cross-domain generalization, region-level localization, and detection of previously unseen categories, highlighting the scalability and label efficiency of HMR-Net for remote sensing applications. \end{itemize} The rest of this manuscript is structured as follows: Section \ref{sec2} discusses related studies.
 In Section \ref{sec3}, we introduce the details of HMR-Net.
-Section \ref{sec4} presents the experimental results and ablation study.
+Section \ref{sec4} presents the experimental results.
 Finally, Section \ref{sec5} concluding the remarks.